gbapeter/Customers-Churn-Analysis-with-SQL/README.md

 ON customer_churn.customerid = usage_groups.customerid
 GROUP BY "frequency distribution"
 ```
 The churn rate was observed to be highest (55%) in less frequent users (usage frequency between 1 and 10) with frequent users (usage frequency between 11 and 20) and very frequent users (usage frequency between 21 and 30) tieing at 43%.
 This implies that customers are less likely to churn if the use the service frequently.
 This could be due to established familiarity with frequent use.
+Encourage less frequent users to engage more through reminders or personalized recommendations.
 ## Churn Rate by Number of Support Calls
 Here is the query I used to find the churn rate by support calls.
 ```SQL